 Amy Levy was born in London, England in November of 1861.
 She was one of seven children born into an Anglo-Jewish family.
 The Levy family was fairly wealthy and allowed Amy her own literary and scholarly pursuits.
 The children of the family, all interested in some form of literature, worked together to create home “literary magazines” to which Levy contributed poems and plays.

 At the age of fifteen Levy went to live in Brighton to study at Brighton High School.
 She was somewhat independent at this time and was allowed to live on her own.
 She was later to attend Cambridge University where she studied classical and modern languages, as well as literature.
-She left university before completing her degree in an effort to free herself from the restraints her parents had place on her.
-She was determined to travel around Europe, and did so.
+She left university before completing her degree in an effort to free herself from the restraints her parents had placed on her.
+She was determined to travel around Europe and did so.
 Her first book of poetry, Xantrippe and other verses, was published in 1880.

 While little is known about Levy’s personal life scholars have come to the conclusion that she was attracted to women, but never held any serious relationships.
-One of her best known sonnets, “To Vernon Lee,” was dedicated to a novelist, Violet Piaget, she met while living in Florence.
+One of her best-known sonnets, “To Vernon Lee,” was dedicated to a novelist, Violet Piaget, she met while living in Florence.

-Throughout her life Levy had dealt with bouts of depression and illness.
+Throughout her life, Levy had dealt with bouts of depression and illness.
 She was slowly becoming deaf and committed suicide two months before her 28th birthday.
 She was at the height of her literary career.
 Her ashes were interred at Balls Pond Cemetery.